Glossary of baseball terms: tore the cover off the ball

 And Blake, the much despised, tore the cover off the ball ..."

 tossed

 When a player or manager is ordered by an umpire to leave a game, that player or manager is said to have been "tossed".
 Usually, this is the result of arguing with an umpire.
 Similar to being "red carded" or "sent off" in soccer.
 See ejected.

 total bases

 The sum of the number of bases advanced by a batter/runner on his own safe hits over a specified period of time, where a single = 1, a double = 2, a triple = 3, and a home run = 4.
 The quotient of total bases divided by at-bats is slugging average, a measure of hitting power.
-(It can be argued that total bases would include walks and steals.)

 touch all the bases

 To "touch all the bases" or "touch 'em all" is to hit a home run.
 (If a player fails to literally "touch 'em all" – if he misses a base during his home run trot – he can be called out on appeal).